Do you like to chat on the internet? If the answer is yes, sit up and pay attention.

 Hey, I let my hair grow… 😉

-To display this image, there’s a handy service called Gravatar, obviously compatible with WordPress (but not only, you’ll see).
+To display this image, there’s a handy service called Gravatar, obviously compatible with WordPress (but with other web applications as well, you’ll see).

-If you don’t know it yet, follow me.
+If you’re not familiar with Gravatar yet, keep reading.
 In this article, I’ll explain why you should use it, and especially how to create and customize your Gravatar profile for WordPress.

-How to choose a domain name for your next WordPress site?
-Check out The ultimate guide made by WPMarmite.
+How do you choose a domain name for your next WordPress site?
+Check out the ultimate guide, made by WPMarmite.

 What is Gravatar?